Cumberland Island Backpacking Guide

 My destination: Cumberland Island on Georgia’s southernmost Atlantic coast.
 I’m headed for a solo Cumberland Island backpacking trip – a step into the unknown on an incredible, wild shoreline I’ve never visited before.
 My journey: a backpacking trip to one of Cumberland Island’s backcountry camping sites for a two-night backpacking trip on the island.

 Cumberland Island Ferry

 The ferry’s crew invite backpackers to board first and pile our gear on the front of the ship.
-Minutes later, passengers load the ferry, the engines turn and we push away from the mainland.
+Minutes later, passengers load, the engines turn, and we push away from the mainland.
 Adventure begins.
 The ferry cruises through brackish marshes, a herd of dolphin chase the ferry, playing in the rippling wake of our boat.
 A submarine crosses our path, headed for the deep waters of the Atlantic Ocean.

 And then, suddenly, Dungeness is faintly visible on the end of an otherwise deserted island.
 Cumberland stretches to the North far into the horizon.
 The island is much larger than I’d anticipated.
 Adrenaline and excitement start to build as the ferry approaches Cumberland.
 We follow the shoreline closely, drifting slowly, allowing glimpses of the stately Dungeness ruins behind the cloak of densely gnarled live oak branches.
 Spanish moss drapes the trees, blowing gently in the warm island breeze.